 February 7: Center for the Arts & Humanities, Pebble Hill (Time TBA)

 February 12: Alabama Department of Archives & History (Time TBA)

-Beginning on October 2, Welcome to Eclectic will feature a new weekly column called “Dirty Boots: A Column of Critical Thinking, Border Crossing, and Noblesse Oblige,” which will be published weekly on Tuesday afternoons.
-The column will offer a Deep Southern, Generation X perspective on living in the 21st century, whose daily (and political) realities regularly present us with new quandaries in the areas of diversity, equality, social justice, civil rights, and education.
+Beginning on October 2, Welcome to Eclectic is featuring a new weekly column called “Dirty Boots: A Column of Critical Thinking, Border Crossing, and Noblesse Oblige,” which is published on Tuesday afternoons.
+The column offers a Deep Southern, Generation X perspective on living in the 21st century, whose daily (and political) realities regularly present us with new quandaries in the areas of diversity, equality, social justice, civil rights, and education.

 This year, Foster is coordinating the F. Scott and Zelda Fitzgerald Museum‘s annual Literary Contest.
 Since 2018 marks the centennial of Scott and Zelda meeting in Montgomery, this year’s theme is “What’s Old Is New,” giving a nod to the daring and innovative spirit of Scott’s and Zelda’s artistic and literary work by seeking out this generation’s brave thinkers.
 The contest is open to high school students and college undergrads.

 Any of Foster’s books, including I Just Make People Up about artist Clark Walker and the anthology Children of the Changing South, are available on Amazon and through other national retailers.
 For a complete listing of Foster’s book, visit his Author Central page on Amazon.

 Pack Mule for the New School has been re-named Welcome to Eclectic as of mid-June 2018.
 The focus of the blog will remain the same, and no previous posts will be removed.
 The name was changed to more accurately describe writing that is “Deep Southern, Diversified & Re-Imagined.”

 You can SUPPORT Welcome to Eclectic by making a contribution using PayPal.